bzollern/bzollern.github.io/_posts/2026-01-21-2026-MIT-Mystery-Hunt.md

 ![Black Square](/assets/mh2026/starry.jpg "[2026-01-16 2332] Malevich could never.")

 The symbols, of course, we understood the moment we laid eyes on them.
-It took me a while to discern Scorpius from Capricornus, but it sufficed to solve the puzzle in an image editor from there.[^virgo]
+It took me a while to discern what was what, but it sufficed to solve the puzzle in an image editor from there.[^virgo]

 ---
 </details>